-from the lobby ceiling.
-The specimen, harvested in Utqiaġvik in 1963, has been in the museum's Mammal collection since 1965, with only the skull on exhibit since 1980.
+Museum visitors can now see the only suspended bowhead whale skeleton in the Americas.
+The museum has articulated and suspended a 43' Bowhead Whale skeleton from the lobby ceiling.
+The specimen, a young male harvested by Alaska Native hunters in 1963 near Utqiaġvik (formerly Barrow), has been in the museum's Mammals Collection since 1965, with only the skull on exhibit since 1980.

 The exhibition of this Bowhead Whale skeleton was made possible by the Bill Stroecker Foundation.